thoughtworks-jumpstart/guides/docs/backend-web-development/express-middleware.md

 - logging request details
 - authenticating the client sending the request

-Middleware also give you a chance to do some pre-processing on a request before the route handlers handle it.
+Middleware also give you a chance to do some pre-processing on a request before the handler function handle it.
 For instance, after a user has logged in, you could fetch their user details from a database, and then store those details in res.user.

 ## Implementation